Mehr Chand Khanna: Politics

-Arrest
+Arrest and migration

 Khanna was serving as a cabinet minister in the NWFP government when the dominion of Pakistan was formed on 14 August 1947.
 However, the government was dismissed soon afterwards.

 In January 1948 Khanna was arrested along with Khan Abdul Ghaffar Khan on charges of possessing firearms and lodged in Peshawar jail.
 The Indian government sent Anglo-Indian lawyer Frank Anthony to secure his release as no Hindu lawyer was willing to travel to Pakistan.
 Upon his release Khanna migrated to India and settled down in Delhi.